Table of Contents

 The sample partnership amendment below details a change in the partnership agreement made by the partners, ‘Winfred A Leff’ and ‘Ruth J Ritchie.’
 In the amendment, Winfred A Leff and Ruth J Ritchie agree to delete a passage of the original agreement in its entirety.Partnership Amendment

-When a Partnership Amendment is needed
+When a Partnership Amendment is Needed

 There can be multiple amendments to the original agreement.
 As a partnership grows and develops, the needs and circumstances of the partnership will naturally change.
 Sometimes these changes need to be documented in writing in an Amendment to Partnership Contract.
 The roles of the partners may change, additional investments may be made, or the partners may decide that they need new or more specific provisions to govern their partnership.

-The Consequences of Not using This Document
+The Consequences of Not Using a Partnership Amendment Form

 Without a written Partnership Amendment, either the original Agreement or your state’s default rules on partnerships will apply.
 For example, if the profits and losses of the partnership are currently shared equally, but a partner makes an additional capital contribution and wants to have a larger share of the profit, a written Partnership Amendment needs to be executed.